christian-szramek/Chess_Opening_Trainer/README.md

 # Chess Opening Trainer
 A simple web app to train the first moves of chess openings like Italian Game, Spanish Game, etc. against a bot. <br /> The frontend was my first React.js project.
-The UI isn't fancy at all but it works on mobile screens to what made me pretty proud at this time. <br />
+The UI isn't fancy at all but it works on mobile screens too what made me pretty proud at this time. <br />
 The Spring Boot Backend and the Dockerization where added later.

 ### Requirements